SUBSCRIBE TO OUR FREE NEWSLETTER

 The Post's story--written in part by recent Pulitzer Prize-winner Barton Gellman--is striking for several reasons, one of which is that it shows, for the first time, that Snowden was able to access specific kinds of agency surveillance data that government officials have said he could not have accessed.
 Second, the leaked communications reveal the shocking level at which the private information of people who were not targets and "would not lawfully qualify as such," including untold numbers of Americans, are collected and then retained in searchable databases by the NSA.

-The surveillance reports reviewed by the Post contained the "full content of roughly 160,000 individual intercepts" which came from roughly 11,400 unique accounts, including email, social media, real-time voice or video chats, stored documents, instant messages, and other forms of online communication.
-This graphic created by the Post breaks down the surveillance by the numbers and also shows the kinds of information the agency redacts--or "minimizes"--including the names of prominent people, corporations, IP addresses, specific web services, and others.
+The surveillance reports reviewed by the Post contained the "full content of roughly 160,000 individual intercepts," which came from roughly 11,400 unique accounts, including email, social media, real-time voice or video chats, stored documents, instant messages, and other forms of online communication.
+This graphic created by the Post breaks down the surveillance by the numbers.
+Also, it shows the kinds of information the agency redacts--or "minimizes"--including the names of prominent people, corporations, IP addresses, specific web services, and others.

-Interviewed for the article, Snowden himself said: the powerful capabilities of agency surveillance programs like PRISM and Upstream have "crossed the line of proportionality."
+When interviewed for the article, Snowden said that the powerful capabilities of agency surveillance programs like PRISM and Upstream have "crossed the line of proportionality."

 "Even if one could conceivably justify the initial, inadvertent interception of baby pictures and love letters of innocent bystanders," said Snowden, "their continued storage in government databases is both troubling and dangerous.
 Who knows how that information will be used in the future?"